-The principal activities of the Company are those of investment holding.
+The principal activity of the Company is investment holding.

 The Company's ultimate holding company is Navig8 Ltd, a company domiciled at 5th Fl, 41 Cedar Avenue, Hamilton HM12, Bermuda.

 The Board of Directors have authorised these financial statements for issue on the date of the Report by Directors.